Tysons Corner Office

 Fax: (703) 847-6312

 Kelsey Wilbanks is an attorney practicing in government contracts and construction.
-Wilbanks assists clients in preserving intellectual property and data rights, drafting agreements, administering government contracts, dispute counseling, compliance, and representing individuals before U.S. Suspension and Debarment Officials.
+Wilbanks assists clients in preserving intellectual property and data rights, drafting agreements, administering government contracts, ethics and compliance, investigations and legal audits, disputes counseling, representing individuals before U.S. Suspension and Debarment Officials, and M&A government contracts due diligence.

 Wilbanks is a national authoritative source on legal issues relating to additive manufacturing and 3D printing.
 Wilbanks has been a featured speaker at 3D printing events, construction seminars, legal conferences, and in webinars.
 Wilbanks’ legal publications on additive manufacturing have been recognized and widely cited.
 For instance, Wilbanks received a national legal writing award and attended a ceremony at the Library of Congress for her published work on additive manufacturing and patent law.
 Wilbanks’ legal practice advises companies that use additive manufacturing on a variety of issues and helps companies capture new private and federal market opportunities.

 Formerly, Ms. Wilbanks worked for the U.S. Postal Service OIG Office of General Counsel.
 She interned at the U.S. Court of Federal Claims under Judge Lawrence J. Block and at the Fairfax County Circuit Court under Judge Jan L. Brodie.